-On the other end of the allowed parameter space, disks could be self-stirred by a large number (up to tens of millions if not more) of smaller stirrers, with individual masses comparable to dwarf planets like Pluto (diameter $\sim$2400 km) or Varuna (diameter $\sim$700 km), and collective masses ranging from $\sim$10--$10^3 \, m_\oplus$.
+Viscous stirring is intrinsically degenerate in that the smaller the individual stirrers, the more of them are needed to achieve the same degree of stirring (Section \ref{subsec:time}).
+Real-life disks could have their $i$'s self-stirred by a large number of small stirrers, with individual masses comparable to dwarf planets like Pluto (diameter $\sim$2400 km) or Varuna (diameter $\sim$700 km), or even smaller, and collective masses ranging from $\sim$1--$10^3 \, m_\oplus$ (Figure \ref{fig:locus}).
 Having many stirrers opens the door to having a fraction of them collide over the system age.
 Indeed half of the disks in our sample have been argued to exhibit the scattered-light signatures of recent giant impacts: AU Mic \citep{chiang17} and HD 15115 and HD 32297 \citep{jones23}.
-Taking these candidate giant impact systems as examples, we found that in certain regions of parameter space, $\sim$20--60\% of the stirring population can collide over system ages, releasing enough debris to contribute toward, and perhaps even source entirely, the collisional cascades generating the observable small bodies.
-In other words, the time-averaged rate at which Varuna to Pluto-sized stirrers collide and inject debris into the disk can in principle match the rate at which cascades grind mass down into observable $\mu$m to mm-sized dust.
-Future work can model how freshly injected debris from giant impacts relaxes into a quasi-steady cascade, distinguishing between the injection size spectrum (typically cited with a differential size index $q=4$ which distributes mass equally across mass bins; e.g.~\citealt{gault63,takasawa11,leinhardt12,kral15}) and the collisionally relaxed spectrum ($q=3.5$; e.g.~\citealt{dohnanyi69,pan05,wyatt11}).
+Taking these candidate giant impact systems as examples, we found that in extreme regions of parameter space (combining small individual stirring size and large total mass), $\sim$20--50\% of the stirring population can collide over system ages, releasing enough debris to contribute toward, and perhaps even source entirely, the collisional cascades generating the observable small bodies (Table \ref{tab:match}).
+In other words, the time-averaged rate at which stirrers collide and inject debris into the disk can in principle match the rate at which cascades grind mass down into observable $\mu$m to mm-sized dust.
+For disks like HD 32297 and HD 61005, we do not favor this hypothesis as it requires so much mass in stirrers --- of order $\sim 6 \,m_\oplus$ (Table \ref{tab:match}).

-To recap, it is unclear whether the big body stirrers are large (planet sized), few, and collisionless; or small (dwarf planet sized), many, and collisional.
-These possibilities are also not mutually exclusive.
-In addition to exploring origin scenarios for the big body stirrers, one can also try to divine their fate.
-Our self-stirring parameters imply that big body collisions are strongly gravitationally focussed and therefore largely accretionary --- only a small fraction, $f_{\rm debris} \sim$ a few percent, of the colliding mass is ejected into interplanetary space (we assumed $f_{\rm debris} = 3\%$ in our cascade sourcing statements above).
-The viscously stirring bodies in debris disks, if there are enough of them, may not be done growing.